 What is Space Foundation Certification?

-An important feature of the Seal of Approval program is the use of XRF technology to measure the amount of soil removed from the carpet.
-Because the Space Foundation recognizes the XRF component of the Seal of Approval program as a Certified Space Technology©, companies with certified products are eligible to display the Space Foundation Seal along with the CRI Seal of Approval.
-This is an excellent way to showcase how space science applies to everyday life.
+An important feature of the Seal of Approval program is the use of x-ray fluorescence (XRF) technology to measure the amount of soil removed from the carpet.
+Because the Space Foundation recognizes the XRF component of the Seal of Approval program as a Certified Space Technology©, companies with certified products are eligible to display the Space Foundation Seal along with the SOA logo.
+This is an excellent way to showcase how science applies to everyday life.

-The Seal of Approval program utilizes X-ray fluorescence (XRF) technology to measure precisely how much soil a product removes from a carpet sample.
-Those that meet the stringent minimum requirements for the Seal of Approval qualify for the bronze rating.
-Those achieving higher soil removal receive a silver rating.
-Products achieving an even higher level of measurable soil removal are awarded a gold level Seal of Approval.
-Recently, a platinum level was added for those products that reach the highest level of efficacy.
+The Seal of Approval program utilizes XRF technology to measure precisely how much soil various cleaning equipment and systems remove from carpet.
+Vacuums, extractors or cleaning systems which meet the strict minimum requirements for the Seal of Approval qualify for the bronze rating.
+Those achieving higher levels of soil removal receive silver or gold ratings.
+Recently, the Platinum Level was added for those extractors and cleaning systems which achieve the highest level of efficacy.